 If I have to store a large container to fit a larger quantity of food I prefer to make it a sous vide oven (all-in-one) rather than just a container which the immersion circulator can go into.

 As I said, it’s a matter of personal preference.
+And you need to find the best sous vide machine to suit your cooking style.

-Of course, I know this is a bit of a luxury owning both type of sous vide machine.
+Of course, I know this is a bit of a luxury owning both types of sous vide machine.
 I certainly don’t expect the casual home cook to go and buy both.
 Heck, before I started taking cooking seriously I would never have even dreamt of buying more than one type of sous vide machine.

 I just wanted to explain the reason for owning each.
 Hopefully it will help you with your own buying decisions.